mattermost/mattermost-test-management/data/test-cases/channels/emoji-picker/MM-T95.md

 ---
 # (Required) Ensure all values are filled up
-name: "Selecting an emoji from emoji picker should insert it at the cursor position"
+name: 'Selecting an emoji from emoji picker should insert it at the cursor position'
 status: Active
 priority: Low
 folder: Emoji picker
-authors: ""
+authors: ''
 team_ownership:
   - Channels
 priority_p1_to_p4: P2 - Core Functions (Do core functions work?)

 # (Optional)